Epistemological Problems of Testimony

 The carrying of information is a matter of lawlike relations between a signal and a source.
 The signal cannot carry the information that p, unless p, and thus information meets the factivity implication of knowledge (that if S knows that p then p).

-Like knowledge as well, whether the signal carries the information that p can depend on what are the relevant alternatives.
-In Harman's (1973) Newspaper Case, a reliable newspaper reports its knowledge of a certain political event, and the report is accepted by one of its readers, H. But other of H's reliable, local newspapers erroneously, but sincerely, report differently.
-These dissenting reports count as relevant alternatives to the reader's belief.
-The dominant response is that these other sources bar the transmission of H's newspaper's knowledge to H, since H could easily have read one of the other ones, and so the information would not be transmitted.
+Like knowledge as well, whether the signal carries the information that p can depend on what the relevant alternatives are.
+In Harman’s (1973) Newspaper Case, a reliable newspaper reports its knowledge of a certain political event, and the report is accepted by one of its readers, H. But newspapers other than H’s reliable, local newspaper erroneously, but sincerely, report differently.
+These dissenting reports count as relevant alternatives to the reader’s belief.
+The dominant response is that these other sources bar the transmission of H’s newspaper’s knowledge to H, since H could easily have read one of the other ones, and so the information would not be transmitted.

 Further perplexities for a transmission condition are introduced by an example of Dretske’s (1982) of a connoisseur, who can well discern Medoc wines, which he knows to be from Bordeaux.
 However, he falsely believes that Chiantis are also from Bordeaux, although he can readily distinguish a Medoc from a Chianti.
 He tells a novice truly that the wine that they are now drinking, which is a Medoc, is a Bordeaux.
 Dretske claims that whereas the connoisseur knows that the wine is from Bordeaux, the novice does not.
 The connoisseur passes on his vulnerabilities to the knowledge-seeker, though Dretske concludes that the connoisseur is himself immunized from them:

 You cannot learn that P from someone who tells you that P if they would say that P whether or not P, and that holds even if the person happens to know that P. (Dretske 1982, 110)